-- First Measure Reviewed investigations found to be sound This measure reports the outcome of internal reviews of investigations following concerns raised by complainants about the handling of their complaints.
-It shows that, of the 55 complaint cases reviewed (first quantity measure), the original findings in 49 were found to be sound and well founded.
-The six cases where the outcome was reassessed were as a result of additional information being provided by the complainants subsequent to the case being initially closed. - Second Measure -Complaint investigation recommendations that are accepted The measure relates only to jurisdictional complaints which were found to be substantiated; that is, those where maladministration was found and I wrote to the respondent agency seeking changes in the associated administrative processes.
+- First Measure Reviewed investigations found to be sound

+This measure reports the outcome of internal reviews of investigations following concerns raised by complainants about the handling of their complaints.
+It shows that, of the 26 complaint cases reviewed, the original findings in 19 (that is, 73 per cent) were found to be sound and well founded.
+In only seven of the reviewed cases was the initial finding amended (that is, less than 0.05 per cent of all cases closed). - Although these numbers are good results, the 73 per cent outcome is lower than the 80 per cent which my office had predicted.
+This may be a consequence of the increased workloads on my staff during the reporting period.
+This is therefore a measure I will keep under close review in 2012-13. - Second Measure Complaint investigation recommendations that are accepted This measure relates only to jurisdictional complaints which were found to be substantiated; that is, those where maladministration was found and I wrote to the respondent agency seeking changes in the associated administrative processes.
 Many complaints may not be formally substantiated but nevertheless achieve effective outcomes for complainants.
-For example, issues may be clarified for the complainant or misunderstandings between the parties resolved. - Third Measure Tabled report recommendations that are accepted This measure reports the extent to which respondent agencies accept the recommendations I make in my reports to the Parliament.
-The higher than anticipated outcome is a pleasing result.
+For example, issues may be clarified for the complainant or misunderstandings between the parties resolved. - My office puts much effort into ensuring that its complaint investigations are thorough and fair.
+This includes ensuring that recommendations are well founded, reasonable and practical.
+The higher than projected acceptance of my recommendations by agencies is therefore a pleasing outcome. - Third Measure Tabled report recommendations that are accepted The outcome in this measure is a conservative count based on explicit statements by respondent agencies during the 'due diligence' process of preparing parliamentary reports that recommendations have been accepted.
+It does not include cases where agencies 'agree to consider' recommendations, or where no explicit acceptance of the recommendations is made.
+Some recommendations await the Government's response. - Less than 2 per cent of recommendations were not accepted by respondents.